 3. Type (or copy and paste) the web address for the page (e.g. http://www.pismobeach.org/).

 4. Press Return or click anywhere in the References pane.

 TIP: You can create links to Evernote notes this way too.
 See this post for more on how to copy a note’s URL.

 To add any kind of reference, you can also drag it from Finder (Mac) or Windows Explorer (PC), the Scrivener project Binder, or your browser’s address bar (grab the URL icon) directly to the References pane.
 No extra steps or clicking buttons required.

 Just make sure you’ve selected either Document or Project References first, and that for a document reference, the desired document has the focus in your project.

 To view a reference, double-click on the document icon at the left of the reference line.

 Editing a Reference

-If you give a reference the wrong name, or need to edit the location, you can edit it anytime by double-clicking on the part you need to change.
+If you give a reference the wrong name, or need to edit the location, you can edit it anytime by double-clicking it.

 Deleting a Reference